SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-rubric.md

 ---
 slug: 2021-legal-tech-small-firms-rubric
-title: Final Project Rubric
+title: Longer Projects Rubric
-sidebar_label: Final Project Rubric
+sidebar_label: Rubric for projects
 ---
 ## Final Project
 Your final project should use some of the technologies that we learned about